nikolaychernev/ApolloBot/README.md

 ![Logo](misc/promotional/promotional.png)

 # Security
 We don't collect any login information.
-The extension operates locally without a remote server by making all requests on your behalf.
+The extension operates locally by making all requests on your behalf.

 # Features
 The main features of ApolloBot are the following: